Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Discussion

 We also studied the theory in the limit where $N$ is large and $M$ is finite.
 In this limit, it is possible to compute the complete beta function of the theory to first order in $1/N$.
-Studying the zeros of this beta function, we found a rich collection of large $N$ fixed points in $d=3$ and in $d=3-\epsilon$, which are determined to all orders in the parameter $\hat{\epsilon}=N\epsilon$.
-For most values of $M$, the fixed points include at least one ultraviolet stable fixed point, that could potentially serve as an asymptotically safe definition of the theory in the large $N$ limit.
-Unlike the case of $M=1$, \cite{Pisarski:1983gn}, we also found fixed points which survive to arbitrarily large values of $\hat{\epsilon}$.
+Studying the zeros of this beta function, we found a rich collection of large-$N$ fixed-points in $d=3$ and in $d=3-\epsilon$, which are determined to all orders in the parameter $\hat{\epsilon}=N\epsilon$.
+For most values of $M$, the fixed-points include at least one ultraviolet stable fixed-point, that could potentially serve as an asymptotically safe definition of the theory in the large-$N$ limit.
+Unlike the case of $M=1$, \cite{Pisarski:1983gn}, we also found fixed-points which survive to arbitrarily large values of $\hat{\epsilon}$.